unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 Use unique tags and names for tests so leaked resources can be identified and removed safely.

+The OpenQCD contract uploads its input through an input ebuffer and downloads `openqcd-e2e.log` through an output ebuffer.
+It checks the local and global lattices, the two-rank process grid, exactly one completed trajectory, configuration export, and a finite plaquette without relying on a CPU-specific golden value.
+The MPI hello contract downloads `mpi-hello.out` and verifies exactly two ranks and two distinct compute hosts.

 ## Recommended development order